0xF0CACC1A/static-pie-x86-64-elf-loader/README.md

 doubts to clear
 ---------------

-*   [Amos](https://fasterthanli.me/series/making-our-own-executable-packer/part-12) and [this article](https://sivachandra.github.io/elf-by-example/crt.html) say you should setup TLS, but from the answers of [these](https://stackoverflow.com/questions/30377020/on-linux-is-tls-set-up-by-the-kernel-or-by-libc-or-other-language-runtime) [two](https://stackoverflow.com/questions/4126184/elf-file-tls-and-load-program-sections) stackoverflow questions, it seems it's not loader's duty
+*   [Amos](https://fasterthanli.me/series/making-our-own-executable-packer/part-12) and [this article](https://sivachandra.github.io/elf-by-example/crt.html) say you should setup TLS, but from the answers of [these](https://stackoverflow.com/questions/30377020/on-linux-is-tls-set-up-by-the-kernel-or-by-libc-or-other-language-runtime) [two](https://stackoverflow.com/questions/4126184/elf-file-tls-and-load-program-sections) stackoverflow questions, it seems it's not loader's duty.
+**EDIT** CRT = LIBC.
+Indeed relocations are not necessary and it invokes our finalizer.